From SQL Injection to Shell

 The following options are used:

-• -c to output with colors.
+• -c: to output with colors.

-• -z file,wordlist/general/big.txt tells wfuzz to use the filewordlists/general/big.txt as a dictionary to brute force the remote directories' name.
+• -z file,wordlist/general/big.txt: tells wfuzz to use the file wordlists/general/big.txt as a dictionary to brute force the remote directories' name.

-• --hc 404 tells wfuzz to ignore the response if the response code is 404 (Page not Found)
+• --hc 404: tells wfuzz to ignore the response if the response code is 404 (Page not Found).

 $ python wfuzz.py -z file -f commons.txt --hc 404 http://vulnerable/FUZZ.php

-Detection and exploitation of SQL injection
+Detection and exploitation of a SQL injection

-Detection of SQL injection
+Detection of a SQL injection

 Introduction to SQL